 The Swedish Flag on main street for Their Majesties Royal Visit on September 13, 1996.
 Also note the Emigrant Mural on the Bakery bldg., Home of the Scandinavian Donut...a must stop.

 Fridhem, Home of Peace.
-Built in 1898 as a tourist home.
-In 1911 it became the home of Frank A. Larson, owner and editor of Svensk Amerikanska Tribunen published in Chicago, Illinois.
-On National Register of Historic Places.
-12625 Newell Avenue.
-Private Home, view from street.
+1898 tourist home.
+1911, the home of Frank A. Larson, editor of the Svensk Amerikanska Tribunen published in Chicago, IL.
+On Nat'l.Reg. of Historic Places.
+12625 Newell Ave.

 Allemansrätt Swedish Heritage and Wilderness Park - Translation: Swedish right to roam in the wilderness with a "Do Not Disturb or Destroy Nature" philosophy.
 The City of Lindström aquired the 90 acres of wilderness, wetlands on private Bull Lake with donations.
 Then purchased the land from the Ted and Violet Norelius estate, Concordia University, and the Eugene Anderson Family properties (64 acres/homesteaded in the 1800s).
 Wooded areas of oaks, maples and basswood trees, much the same as when the Swedish emigrants first came to the Chisago Lakes area.
 Contact:City of Lindström: 651-257-0620.
 Special thanks to the volunteers & doners.

 c.
 1879 Gustaf Anderson House - Gustaf came from Stockholm in 1864.
 Participated in the Montana Gold Rush and struck it rich!
 He was known as "Guldgubben" (The Old Gold Man) On National Register of Historic Places.
 13045 Lake Blvd., Main St, 651-257-5310.
 Privately owned.